 If you’ve already been in business for some time (say a year or more), review the number of customers who subscribed in January 2018.

-You must calculate that percentage of customers who still subscribe to your box today.
+You must calculate the percentage of customers who still subscribe to your box today.
 Let’s say 500 people signed up in January 2018 and, within 12 months, 45% of them continued to subscribe.
 That would mean your churn rate is 55%.

 3. Calculating Customer Lifetime Value